 - In a large mixing bowl place yeast and warm water.
-Whisk together and let set for a couple minutes until its frothy.
-(If using dry yeast add a little sugar to activate.)
+Whisk together and let sit for a couple of minutes until its frothy.
+(If using dry yeast add the sugar to activate.)

-- In a saucepan, warm milk and butter over low heat.
+- In a saucepan, warm the milk and butter over low heat until butter is melted.

 - When butter is melted, remove from heat and let cool a little (you want this to be warm, not hot).

-- When milk, butter mix is warm, whisk into yeast mix.
+- When the milk, butter mix is warm, whisk into yeast mix.

-- Add sugar, eggs plus the one egg yolk, salt, vanilla, orange zest, and cardamom.
+- Add the sugar, eggs plus the one egg yolk, salt, vanilla, orange zest, and cardamom.

 - With a wooden spoon, add flour one cup at a time, stirring until the dough starts to look drier.